spdx/spdx-spec/chapters/appendix-V-using-SPDX-short-identifiers-in-source-files.md

 The tag should appear on its own line in the source file, generally as part of a comment.

-SPDX-FileCopyrightNotice: <Copyright Notice Information>
+SPDX-FileCopyrightNotice: \<Copyright Notice Information\>

-The copyright notice must have a copyright holder identified, which may be an individual, list of individuals, group, legal entity, or any other descriptor by which one can easily identify the copyright holder(s).
+The Copyright Notice Information must have a copyright holder identified, which may be an individual, list of individuals, group, legal entity, or any other descriptor by which one can easily identify the copyright holder(s).
 It may also contain a single year, or range of years.

 Examples of valid copyright notices:

     SPDX-FileCopyrightText: 2019 Jane Doe <jane@example.com>
     SPDX-FileCopyrightText: 2019 Example Company
     SPDX-FileCopyrightText: The Authors of